A Review of Indoor Millimeter Wave Device-based Localization and Device-free Sensing Technologies and Applications: mmWave radar-enabled device-free localization and sensing

-\textbf{\Acp{gan}} --- In general, \acp{gan}~\cite{goodfellow2014generative} are divided into two sub-models called the \textit{generator} and the \textit{discriminator}.
-In the \textit{generator} network the expected outcome is a newly generated sample which should reflect the features found in the input data/domain.
-Conversely the task of the \textit{discriminator} network is to classify an input to detect whether it is a fake (generated) or a real example.
-Learning proceeds as a game, where the generator becomes progressively better in generating fakes, and the discriminator improves at detecting them.
-The final goal is again to learn meaningful representations (features) of a (usually) high-dimensional input signal.\\ \textbf{Use with \ac{mmw} radar signals:} Because of the competitive nature of the generator and discriminator networks, jumping from one to another during training makes them better at their respective tasks.
+\textbf{Use with \ac{mmw} radar signals:} Because of the competitive nature of the generator and discriminator networks, jumping from one to another during training makes them better at their respective tasks.
 Most often, algorithms exploit this fact to generate the required data and use this newly generated input whenever it fits.
 For instance, \acp{gan} have been used in~\cite{lu2020see} to generate dense maps from sparse inputs (also referred to as super resolution imaging) for the purpose of environment mapping in a \mbox{low-visibility} environment.
 In this case, the generator network is used to improve the image resolution and the discriminator to train the generator better.\\

 \textbf{\Acp{resnet}} --- ResNets~\cite{he2016deep} use shortcuts to skip layers.
 Typically, the skipped layers include activation and batch normalization~\cite{ioffe2015batch}.
 The reason behind using shortcuts is to overcome vanishing gradients and/or gradient degradation problems.
-Despite the seemingly simple architectural change, this leads to a major change in terms of learning paradigm, which preserves the correct propagation of the error gradients across the whole network, allowing one to build very deep networks with hundreds of layers and with a remarkable representation (feature extraction) effectiveness.\\ \textbf{Use with \ac{mmw} radar signals:} Due to the large number of layers that can be stacked, ResNets are exploited in complex scenarios where the input signal contains a high number of patterns to be concurrently classified.
+Despite the seemingly simple architectural change, this leads to a major change in terms of learning paradigm, which preserves the correct propagation of the error gradients across the whole network, allowing one to build very deep networks with hundreds of layers and with a remarkable representation (feature extraction) effectiveness.

+\textbf{Use with \ac{mmw} radar signals:} Due to the large number of layers that can be stacked, ResNets are exploited in complex scenarios where the input signal contains a high number of patterns to be concurrently classified.
 Examples include human skeletal posture estimation~\cite{sengupta2020mm}, where the detection of more than 15~joints and the subsequent tracking of the person are carried out, or \mbox{real-time} object detection for autonomous driving~\cite{chang2020spatial}, where real time obstacle detection is performed.\\